wolfhund/Catyon/README.md

 Catyon is a multi-platform Twitter client based command-line made with Python.
 Its free and open source with GPL V2.0 License.

-Please consider that its still a BETA version, more features will be added.
+Please consider that this is still a BETA version, more features will be added.

 Features
 ========